-COVID-19 and TTG Vaccine Policy Update – Sept.
-7, 2021, Update: In response to the COVID-19 pandemic, TTG continues monitor and follow local and provincial information and recommendations to ensure the safety of all trainees, instructors, staff and others.
+COVID-19 Update – March 25, 2022: In response to the COVID-19 pandemic, TTG continues to monitor and follow local and provincial information and recommendations to ensure the safety of all trainees, instructors, staff and others.

 All apprentices and individuals going through the Trade Equivalency Assessment are required to complete a welder practical assessment prior to the written examination.

 Upon successful completion of both the practical assessment and the written assessment, a Certification of Qualification with Red Seal Endorsement (RSE) will be issued.

 For the practical assessment, apprentices and Trade Equivalency Assessment applications must complete six welding processes and the oxy-fuel cutting component, as outlined below:

 Apprentices will complete the welding practical assessment during the in-school portion of their apprenticeship.

 Individuals going through the Trade Equivalency Assessment will be required to complete the welding practical assessment at a designated testing center in the province.

 Once completed, the trade Equivalency Assessment application must submit proof of completion to the Ontario College of Trades as part of their Trade Equivalency Assessment application.
 Proof of completion of the practical assessment is necessary in order to be approved to write the written examination.